shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 (314) 225-2543
 (979) 547-6854
 (276) 225-6985
-The number of line is :10 all-result-phonenumber-filter.txt
+The number of line is :10
 ```